praekeltfoundation/platform-mnch/HelpCentre/QA/flows/intro-to-helpcentre.md

   log("Helpdesk open at this time") end

-card CheckWorkingHours when current_hour < opening_hour or current_hour >= closing_hour,
-  then: CheckForNavBypass do
-  helpdesk_open = false
-  log("Helpdesk closed at this time") end
+card CheckWorkingHours, then: CheckForNavBypass do helpdesk_open = false log("Helpdesk closed at this time") end

-card CheckWorkingHours do
-  log("Default CheckHours")
-end

 ```